 If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in Draft Status.
-You will then be able to review it and submit it at a later time (but only before the deadline).
+You will then be able to review it and submit it later before the deadline.

 NB: Abstracts that are in draft status after the deadline cannot be processed and therefore will not be considered for selection.

-Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract (first field of the page).
+Note that in order to view the topic list, you must first select the ESC event for which you are submitting your abstract (first field of the page).

 You must select one of the following categories under which your abstract can be best classified:

 - Bench: Animal studies or in vitro experiments at the molecular, cellular or tissue level (including human tissue).
 The core data is generated in the lab.